kcha/bike_share_ride_report/README.md

 ### Station data

-Bike station geolocation data is updated from http://www.bikesharetoronto.com/stations/json
+Bike station geolocation data is obtained from http://www.bikesharetoronto.com/stations/json

 ### Getting ride data

 Currently, the only way to get ride data is to log into your online account and manually copy and paste all of your trip data to a text file.
 The format of the trip data should be exactly as it appears when viewing your data online.
+See `sample_data/ride_data.txt` for an example.

 ## Disclaimer
 This is a personal project and not affiliated with Bike Share Toronto.